 The archipelago island nation of New Zealand lies in the southwest Pacific Ocean, a good nine hundred miles or so east of Australia.
-This beautiful, rugged land consists of the North and South Islands, plus around thirty smaller islets, and like most developed countries its population enjoys drinking alcohol – and always has, since its colonisation by the British in 1840 – and in particular beer, which accounts for sixty-three per cent of all ‘booze’ sold.
+This beautiful, rugged land consists of the North and South Islands, plus around thirty smaller islets.
+Like most developed countries, its population enjoys drinking alcohol – and always has, since its colonisation by the British in 1840 – and in particular beer, which accounts for sixty-three per cent of all ‘booze’ sold.

 Sale and Supply of Alcohol Act